Francis Escudero: House of Representatives (1998–2007)

 Escudero was a member of a group of NGO-legislators proposing an alternative national budget called "Imperatives of Real and Equitable Growth: An Alternative Proposal for Financing the Millennium Development Goals in the 2007 Budget".
 This is in response to the proposed national budget of the administration for not being perceptive to the social development needs of the Philippines.

-Senate: 2007–2019
+Senate (2007–2019)

-On January 30, 2007, Escudero filed his candidacy for the Senate of the Philippines.
-He was elected to the Senate with the second highest tally of votes, slightly behind Loren Legarda.
+On January 30, 2007, Escudero filed his candidacy for the Senate of the Philippines, becoming the first opposition lawmaker to do so.He was elected to the Senate with the second highest tally of votes, slightly behind Loren Legarda.

 In the 14th Congress of the Philippines, Escudero chaired the Senate Committees on Justice and Human Rights; Ways and Means; and National Defense.
 In the 15th Congress, he headed the Senate Committee on Justice and Human Rights and the Committee on Environment and Natural Resources.
 He also led the Joint Oversight Committees on Ecological Solid Waste Management and the Joint Congressional Oversight Committee on the Clean Air Act.